-Article 17-2.
-If it is deemed educationally beneficial, the GSHS may regard credits acquired by completing class subjects in the curriculum of other graduate schools (including foreign graduate schools and the United Nations University) as those acquired by completing class subjects offered by the GSHS, through deliberation by the Faculty Meeting, to an extent not exceeding 15 credits (22 credits for students in the Division of Professional Development for Teachers and School Leaders and 40 credits for students in the Law School).

-- (2) The stipulations set forth in the preceding paragraph shall apply mutatis mutandis in cases where class subjects conducted by a foreign graduate school by correspondence education are completed in Japan. - (3) The number of credits that may be regarded as acquired pursuant to the provisions of the preceding two paragraphs shall not exceed 15 credits in total (22 credits for students in the Division of Professional Development for Teachers and School Leaders and 40 credits for students in the Law School, together with credits regarded as acquired under Article 18 and Article 24, Paragraph 2).
+- Article 17-2.
+If it is deemed educationally beneficial, the GSHS may regard credits acquired by completing class subjects in the curriculum of other graduate schools (including foreign graduate schools and the United Nations University) as those acquired by completing class subjects offered by the GSHS, through deliberation by the Faculty Meeting, to an extent not exceeding 15 credits (22 credits for students in the Division of Professional Development for Teachers and School Leaders and 36 credits for students in the Law School). - (2) The stipulations set forth in the preceding paragraph shall apply mutatis mutandis in cases where students (excluding those in the Division of Professional Development for Teachers and School Leaders) complete class subjects conducted by a foreign graduate school by correspondence education in Japan. - (3) The number of credits that may be regarded as acquired pursuant to the provisions of the preceding two paragraphs shall not exceed 15 credits in total (22 credits for students in the Division of Professional Development for Teachers and School Leaders and 36 credits for students in the Law School).